History of Nickelodeon: 2016–2023: Reviving older properties and expanding across platforms

-After Viacom re-merged with CBS Corporation to form ViacomCBS at the end of 2019, it was announced that Nickelodeon content would be available for streaming on CBS All Access.
+After Viacom re-merged with CBS Corporation to form ViacomCBS (now rebranded as "Paramount Skydance") at the end of 2019, it was announced that Nickelodeon content would be available for streaming on CBS All Access.
 The streaming service would relaunch as Paramount+ on March 4, 2021, with the SpongeBob SquarePants spinoff Kamp Koral and The SpongeBob Movie: Sponge on the Run debuting on the service that same day.
 Throughout 2021, Paramount+ would announce and debut new programming based on Nickelodeon IP, including a live-action sequel series to The Fairly OddParents that premiered in March 2022, a CGI-animated reboot of Rugrats, and an iCarly sequel series.
+As of 2024, much of Nickelodeon's series library is streaming on Paramount+.